 Goldfish and water will be served as a snack.
+Cheerios will be provided upon request for children with gluten allergies.
 Occasionally crafts or learning centers involve other food items that will be served.
 Communication with parents is essential.
 Make sure allergy list is checked and parents are asked if their child can partake.
 Sometimes an alternative is provided.